kluttamaguzi/My-Repository/README.md

 # My-Repository
-Practising Github with this repository
+Practising and navigating Github with this repository